 Influencer marketing is a new and necessary tool in any brand marketing strategy.
 Brand engagement from influencer marketing drastically outpaces organic searches, paid searches, and email marketing and is currently the fastest-growing channel for businesses.
 Studies show that for every $1 spent on influencer marketing, businesses make $5.20 on average.

 Despite all the benefits of influencer marketing, you can’t just sit back and wait for your campaign to succeed.
 And because you may be relatively new in your industry, you may not know many influencers related to your niche, which is where you’ll need help.

-Ainfluencer is an influencer marketing platform that makes working with influencers as simple as possible.
-Brands can sign up on Ainfluencer for free, create a marketplace ad, and begin their influencer marketing campaigns.
+Ainfluencer is an influencer marketplace that makes working with influencers as simple as possible.
+Brands can sign up on Ainfluencer for free, create a marketplace, and begin their influencer marketing campaigns.